 Hard Launch vs. Soft Launch: Which approach is right for you?

-A hard launch is where you set a specific date, and then you pile a whole bunch of excitement or a lot of promo on that date, hold back the details of that event, and then launch very aggressively.
+A hard launch is where you set a specific date and then pile a lot of excitement or a lot of promo on that date, hold back the details of that event, and then launch very aggressively.
 Hard launches are effective in terms of building up excitement.

 For example, if you have a product or a service, which is a bit of a commodity, and you have to generate excitement over it and know there is a demand for it, it is a valid point to launch a hard launch.

-The 2016 hit game Pokémon GO initially pursued a soft launch strategy, which proved so significant.
+The 2016 hit game Pokémon GO initially pursued a soft launch strategy, which proved significant.
 The app was first released in Australia and New Zealand, following other countries like Germany, the UK, and the Mediterranean.
-Since the popularity of this game was vast, it was forced to launch within days fully.
+Since the popularity of this game was vast, it was forced to launch fully within days.

 Another successful example is Revuto, a project our Async Labs team has been working on.
 Revuto is a blockchain-based solution for all subscriptions.
 The app allows you to manage, track, maintain, and cancel any subscription and prevents unwanted subscription charges.